joelkbennett/joelkb.dev-nextjs/_projects/artworld.md

     url: ''
 ---

-Originally funded by the Canada Council for the Arts, and currently on hold.
+Artworld's vision is to create a platform that fosters connection amongst our peers, friends, and publics.
+Funded by the Canada Council for the Arts.